 There's a problem with this, though - those numbers are Bias' scores for their brains (he wants a 'thousand-point brain'), and it seems that they're closer to test scores.

-With some Gloria Estefan and the Miami Sound Machine's "Conga" thrown in as well.
+With some [Gloria Estefan Gloria Estefan and the Miami Sound Machine]]'s "Conga" thrown in as well.

 Karmic Death: Impressively, ONLY Bias and Gash die this way, when a senile Bias ignited the Zuno Base's thrusters when there was no chance of getting off the ground.
 The show is notable in that none of the generals are directly killed by Liveman, who do their damnedest to save them somehow.

 Also new weapons for Red and Yellow that can combine with Blue's weapon to form another BFG.
-Possibly subverted since the BFG is smaller and weaker than their first one, and Red's new weapon is basically his old one with a longer, flashier looking handle (allowing him to do a two-hand grip and the "Falcon Break" attack).
+Possibly subverted since the BFG is smaller and weaker than their first one - but apparently faster to combine and fire than the Bimotion Buster - and Red's new weapon is basically his old one with a longer, flashier looking handle (allowing him to do a two-hand grip and the "Falcon Break" attack).